ksmithut/jawt/README.md

 the actual crypto bits are still left to the professionals.
 This also should make it fairly easy to make it compatible with the browser once I figure out how to split the webcrypto exports.

+This library also utilizes [`structuredClone`](https://nodejs.org/dist/latest-v18.x/docs/api/globals.html#structuredclonevalue-options), which was introduced in version 17.0.0.
+It could probably easily be polyfiled with a dependency, but as one of the goals of this library is to not have any dependencies itself, I've decided to just require node version 17.0.0 or higher.

 Also, there is no CommonJS version of this library.
 I'm sure it's just a simple build process to split the two, which I'll look into when I spend more time on